livewire/livewire/docs/getters.md

 </div>
 ```

-For the most part, this is a good approach, however, here are three scenarios you're better off using a getter:
+Although this is sufficient for many use cases, here are three scenarios where a getter would be a better alternative:

 ### Conditionally accessing values

-If you are conditionally accessing an expensive value in your Blade template, you can save on performance overhead using a getter.
+If you are conditionally accessing a value that is computationally expensive to retrieve in your Blade template, you can reduce performance overhead using a getter.

 Consider the following template without a getter: